 The first goal is to offer hope to the women of Pader.
 Hope provides an opportunity to dream.
-We offer hope through our Women's Ministry, AA Groups, and The Bead Project.
+We offer hope through our Women's Ministry, Alcohol Addiction Support Groups, and The Bead Project.
 The Bead Project employs women making paper bead jewelry that we sell in the U.S. in our online shop, jewelry parties, and select retailers.

 We have a goal to see women feel empowered and pursue their own dreams, which then adds a level of sustainability to Pader.
 We offer Business Trainings & Micro Loans and have seen over 50 businesses open as a result of these programs.
-Our Impact Center, Pig Project, and additional programs have focuses in financial sustainability and independence for the people of Pader.
+Our Impact Center, Pig Project, and additional programs focus on financial sustainability and independence for the people of Pader.
 Our education scholarships provide a vision and investment in the next generation.
 Sustainability supports a bright future.

 PROGRAMS & PROJECTS